 Inform your judgement to make your case

-The new Profession Map won’t tell you what to do, but, amongst other things, it will show you how being evidence-based contributes to making better decisions in any situation.
+The Profession Map won’t tell you what to do, but, amongst other things, it will show you how being evidence-based contributes to making better decisions in any situation.

 After all, your professional opinion carries more weight when it's supported by strong evidence from diverse sources.
-That's why the new Profession Map places such emphasis on evidence-based decision-making, and evidential understanding of impact and outcomes.
+That's why the Profession Map places such emphasis on evidence-based decision-making, and evidential understanding of impact and outcomes.

 Evidence is about more than hard numbers alone.

 By paying close attention to the theory underpinning our profession, we can make sound decisions no matter what the future may hold.
 An understanding of the psychology of human behaviour provides us with the science behind how people behave and make decisions.
 Independent surveys, reviews and benchmarks can help us to better understand our own organisations.

 People analytics can help us to get to know our workforce better: how people contribute to business performance; what our skills gaps are; where we have areas of unique expertise; employee well-being and engagement.
 Ultimately, that means employers can invest more strategically in their people, investors can recognise human capital as a fundamental element of business strategy, and workers can benefit from better opportunities and greater fulfilment.